 The Winter Toubkal Challenge is graded as "extreme".
-You will be trekking at altitude through snowy conditions.
+The Winter Toubkal Challenge is graded as "extreme".
+You will be trekking at altitude and conditions will be cold and, most likely, snowy.
 You should not undertake this challenge without significant training.
 During the trek you will be:

-- Trekking for around 4-8 hours per day - Battling the altitude on the mountain up to the summit of 4165m. - Crampons and ice axes may be needed at some points of the climb. - Trekking in snow at the peak.
+- Trekking for around 4-8 hours per day - Battling the altitude on the mountain up to the summit of 4165m - Crampons and ice axes may be needed at some points of the climb - Very cold conditions at the peak